-- Interest rate sensitivity ('DV01'): expresses the linear approximation of the impact on a portfolio's fair value resulting from a one basis point (0.01%) parallel shift in yield curves. - VaR: a statistical indicator of the potential fair value loss, taking into account the observed interest rate moves across yield curve tenors and currencies.
-In addition, VaR takes into account yield curve risk, spread and basis risks, as well as foreign exchange and equity risk. - Economic value scenario analysis: expresses the impact of a pre-defined scenario (e.g. instantaneous changes in interest rates) on a portfolio's fair value.
+- Interest rate sensitivity (DV01): Expresses the linear approximation of the impact on a portfolio's present value resulting from a one basis point (0.01%) parallel shift in yield curves, where the approximation tends to be closer to the true change in the portfolio's present value for smaller parallel shifts in the yield curve.
+The DV01 is a transparent and intuitive indicator of linear directional interest rate risk exposure, which does not rely on statistical inference. - Value-at-Risk (VaR): Statistical indicator of the potential fair value loss, taking into account the observed interest rate moves across yield curve tenors and currencies.
+In addition, VaR takes into account yield curve risk, spread and basis risks, as well as foreign exchange and equity risk.
+For risk management purposes, the Group uses a VaR measure based on a one-day holding period with a 98% confidence level where the considered historical values are time-weighted using a weighting scheme that assigns lower weights to observations further in the past. - Economic Risk Capital (ERC): ERC is a statistical risk indicator representing the capital the bank should hold to support the risks incurred.
+ERC represents 1-year time horizon with a 99% confidence level for risk management purposes. - Economic value scenario analysis: Expresses the impact of a pre-defined scenario (e.g. instantaneous changes in interest rates) on a portfolio's fair value.
 This metric does not rely on statistical inference.